hogaku/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_03-set-up-the-development-environment.md

 #### Task 2: Install Azure CLI Extension - local environment

-1. Open a new command-line / terminal window, to install the Azure IoT CLI extensions locally.
+1. Open a new command-line / terminal window, to install the Azure IoT CLI extensions.

     For example, you can use the Windows **Command Prompt** command-line application.